pivotal/docs-tap/scc/ootb-supply-chain-testing-with-jenkins.hbs.md

 parameters:

-- `source-url`, **required**: An HTTP address where a `.tar.gz` file containing all the source code to be tested is supplied.
+- `source-url`, **required**: An HTTP address where a `.tar.gz` file containing all the source code being tested is supplied.
 - `source-revision`, **required**: The revision of the commit or image reference found by the `source-provider`.
 - `secret-name`, **required**: The secret that contains the URL, user name,